Gir National Park: Home of Asiatic Lion

 National Park attracts large number of tourists to witness the Asiatic lion, as this is the sole place all across the world where these creatures are presently found.
 Once extinct, numbers have recovered owing to the conservation efforts.
 The Sanctuary is open for tourism from 16th October to 15th June every year.

 Junagadh is perhaps the best approach to the park.
 The railway station in Junagadh receives trains from different cities like Ahmedabad and Rajkot and other major cities.
-Then, from here it takes approximately one and half hour to reach Gir National Park.
+Then, from here it takes approximately one and a half hour to reach Gir National Park.